hmrc/hmrc-email-renderer/README.md

 sbt clean coverage test coverageReport
 ```

+## Features

+### Use of Fixed System Date to test templates' text on lower environments
+This feature could be used via DateTimeService

+Update below config value to true to enable the fixed system date.

+* features.fixed-system-date.enabled

+Specific values of day and month could also be provided by using below config values and would be used once the feature is enabled

+* features.fixed-system-date.day

+* features.fixed-system-date.month

 ### License
 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")